JonPSmith/EfCore.SchemaCompare/README.md

 - `Expected = varchar(max)` says what EF Core thought it should be
 - `found = nvarchar(max)` says what the database setting was

-Here is another error coming from stage 2 where it checks the database side.
+Here is another error coming from stage 2 where it checks the database side, i.e., Unused Tables, Columns and Indexes

 ```text
 EXTRA IN DATABASE: Table 'MyEntites', column name.
 Found = MyEntityId